-It is very important how we communicate with other employees, customers and key people.
+How we communicate with other employees, customers, and key people is essential.

-Close teamwork and cooperation in getting our jobs done well requires effective communication with others in the most time effective way.
+Close teamwork and cooperation in getting our jobs done well require effective communication with others in the most time-effective way.
 Modern technology has made it easier for us to rely on “written text, chat and email” to deliver our messages to others.

-However, sometimes the best way to connect with others is talking directly with them.
-Face-to-face conversations with the others if they are near-by can lead to faster two-way sharing of our ideas and get us to a solution quicker than written messages.
+However, sometimes the best way to connect with others is by talking directly with them.
+Face-to-face conversations with others, if they are nearby, can lead to faster two-way sharing of our ideas and get us to a solution quicker than written messages.
 If in-person discussion isn’t practical, the next best way to be sure our message is understood and helps others is a phone call (PUTT).

-Many times, written communication can be the optimum way to exchange data, information, or relay short messages.
-However, when the message is written, we are only sending words and numbers.
+Written communication can often be the optimum way to exchange data and information or relay short messages.
+However, we only send words and numbers when the message is written.
 When we talk with others directly, we connect at a higher level.
-Verbally we can add volume, tone and emotion to make our communication clearer.
+We can add volume, tone and emotion to make our communication clearer.
 We usually can’t do that with words and numbers alone.

-Sometimes the smallest action, or inaction, can have a big effect on how we feel about others.
+Sometimes the smallest action, or inaction, can affect how we feel about others.
 Technology allows us to stay connected in a fast-paced environment, though can sometimes lead to misunderstandings.

-Speaking to someone personally gives you the opportunity to build rapport and understanding.
-PUTT makes it easier to communicate the feelings behind the words and reduce misunderstandings.
+Speaking to someone personally allows you to build rapport and understanding.
+PUTT makes communicating the feelings behind the words easier and reduces misunderstandings.

 Here are some advantages to PUTT:

 - Talking to a live person breeds trust and authenticity.
-It proves that you’re genuine, and that the message you wish to convey isn’t spam.
-And, trust is priceless to our company culture.
+It proves that you’re genuine, and that the message you wish to convey isn’t spammed.
+And trust is priceless to our company culture.

-- The phone allows you to listen and build on others’ contributions more efficiently and facilitates more personalization, which is crucial in this day and age.
+- The phone allows you to listen and build on others’ contributions more efficiently and facilitates more personalization, which is crucial today.